December 20, 2018

 With this data, car manufacturers can create a digital twin of the car.
 This twin can help companies track their car’s performance on the road by assessing how the car is reacting to its environment.

 This analysis enables companies to proactively determine maintenance cycles and design fixes based on the actual condition of an individual vehicle.

 In this video, Goeschel explains how the IoT can help engineers create a digital twin of a car and how that will change the way the industry designs vehicles:

 Video snippet of the interview between Harwood and Goeschel

 The more information companies have on their car’s performance, the more they can process that data through a physics-based digital twin.
 The more they can process through the digital twin, the better they can optimize their future designs.
 This encourages companies to implement new IoT and electrification initiatives.
 As a result, the IoT is in another positive feedback loop with automotive manufacturers, this time revolving around electrification.

 The future of car design is influenced by more than just the IoT.
-To learn how motor sports and emission control are driving the future of the consumer car markets, read another Goeschel interview: The Rapidly Changing Automotive Industry — A Thought Leader's Perspective.
+Motor sports and emission control are driving the future of the consumer car markets.